lloydroc/stockcrawl/README.md

-# Store Stock Data from Yahoo Finance in CouchDB using Python
+# Store Stock Data from Yahoo Finance in CouchDB and CSV using Python

 ## Required Python Packages
 ```pip3 install bs4 # Beautiful Soup